Recycling & Garbage

 The Recycling Association of Minnesota is selling compost bins for $66 plus tax this year.
 Ramsey County residents can get an additional $20 off!
 To receive the discounted price, order online at the Recycling Association of Minnesota and enter promo code “Ramsey”.
 Or call 651-641-4589 and mention that you are a Ramsey County resident.
 Find additional dates and locations at the Recycling Association of Minnesota.

-New Brighton won a small grant in 2019 to install an organics recycling container for residents to use at no cost.
-The site is located at the end of the cul-de-sac on 5th Street NW outside of the Public Works garage at 700 5th Street NW.
+The New Brighton site is located at the end of the cul-de-sac on 5th Street NW outside of the Public Works garage at 700 5th Street NW.

 Yard waste can be disposed of for free at Ramsey County yard waste sites.
 See information on hours and locations.